MiguelAngelHorta/CRUD-App/README.md

 	   # Expose port 80 for the web server
 	   EXPOSE 80

-3. build a docker base image
+3. build a docker base image by running this command in the folder

     ```bash
     docker build -t my-security-app .
     ```

-4. start the container
+4. start the container by running this command in the folder

     ```bash
     docker run -d -p 8080:80 my-security-app